JOR-Donegal/Networking26/docs/a.md

 So for this week, just some (light!) reading.

-1. You need to read some theory to get started, specifically [Physical Network Theory (PNT)](https://jor-donegal.github.io/pnt26/).
+1. You need to read some theory to get started, specifically [Physical Network Theory](https://jor-donegal.github.io/pnt26/).

 2. You must understand the generic concept of [Layered Models](https://jor-donegal.github.io/LayeredModels26/).